 Diagnose Causes of Underlying Pain

-Since he is also crouching low to the floor, it sounds as though he may have some pain.
-Again, it could be any number of things.
+It's also quite common for a senior cat to have some pain which could be due to any number of things.
 It could be something as simple as arthritis or something a bit more serious.
-Because of his age and your concern over him, I recommend you take him to the vet and get a complete diagnosis.
-The vet may be able to prescribe some medications that will help your cat's appetite increase or suggest a special food to help him gain weight.
+Your veterinarian can do a complete diagnosis.
+The vet may be able to prescribe some medications that will help alleviate his pain and facilitate other problems such as gaining weight.

 Thinking About Why Your Cat Has Changed

 It helps in this situation to go over all the changes you have seen.
 Some questions to ask yourself and your family if you do not live alone: